sent-hil/docker-envs/node-pg-local-dev/Readme.md

 Though in this example PG exposed to public through port: 8888, the exprses app is able to connect through Docker by using host: `node-pg-local-dev_pg_1`.

+The local src dir is mounted in the container as a volume and any changes made to the files from host are seen by the container (therefore express restarts).

 ### Build
 `docker-compose up --build`